markmi/acpphint/README.md

 is for the Data Type. `ISIZE` is for the Indexing Type (not double or other floating point types).

-Another plot from the same data file was:
+Another plot from the same data files was:
 ![OverDrive 1000, QUIPS vs. median of mean lap times](acpphint_example_data/acpphint-OverDrive_1000-threads_4-LP64-g++_10_O3lto-libc++-DSIZE_large_fast_types-time-using_2_threads-cpu_migration_FreeBSD.png)

 This tends to show the latency involved for small sized kernel vectors, where